Skip to main content

 Next, visit the National Museum of Qatar, designed by Jean Nouvel to resemble a desert rose.
 It’s not just a museum—it’s a cinematic journey through Qatar’s tribal past, pearl diving legacy, and ambitious present.

 In the evening, walk along the Doha Corniche—a seven-kilometer promenade hugging the Persian Gulf.
-Locals jog, families picnic, and traditional dhows bob gently in the water under the pink twilight.
+Locals jog, family's picnic, and traditional dhows bob gently in the water under the pink twilight.

 Day 3: Desert Safari – Echoes of the Ancients